What is urinary incontinence?

 Currently our surgical treatment of choice for USMI is implantation of an artificial urethral device.
 This device is an inflatable (with fluid) silicone cuff that is placed loosely around the urethra surgery.
 The cuff is then attached via a tube to a reservoir that sits under the skin.
 Once the patient has recovered from the surgery, tiny amounts of liquid are injected into the reservoir to inflate the cuff every week, until urinary continence is achieved.

-Risks of urinary incontinence surgery
+Risks of urinary incontinence surgery and laser ablation

 Ectopic ureter surgery can rarely be associated with scarring and subsequent blockage of the operated ureter, necessitating a repeat surgery to create another opening between the ureter and bladder.